It’s Gap Time…Where Will They Live?

 Is Storage Your Answer?

 The price of these four days, you ask?
 Over $1000.00 that we split down the middle.
-Yeah, a $1000 gap.
+Yeah, a $1000 gap fee.
 It’s a pet peeve of mine that our HaveUHeard experience has shown this takes place at many of the Florida universities.
-This awkward gap finds students having to pay dearly for sometimes only 4 days of storage.
+This awkward gap finds students having to pay dearly for sometimes as few as 4 days of storage.
 Because you cannot rent a unit in a storage facility for less than a month, the price is the same for 4 days or 30.
 It does pay to work out a plan with friends and roommates.
 Any time you can divvy up space and cost, you’re helping everyone out.

 The moral of this story: Even in Florida, it pays to “Mind the Gap.”